Schwarzbaer/untold/README.md

 ----

 ##### "I'm working on that right now!"
-* Maybe merge expressions into conditions, as conditions are just boolean expressions?
+* Merge expressions into conditions, as conditions are just boolean-producing expressions
 * test for choice-f (depends on expr)
 * Rewrite scripting.eval_script_node(), because it's a mess!
 * 'in' operator